cetanu/ipfilter_howto/README.md

     block in log quick on tun0 proto tcp from any to 20.20.20.0/24 port = 23 pass in all

 You might also want to block 514/udp (syslog), 111/tcp & 111/udp (portmap), 515/tcp (lpd), 2049/tcp and 2049/udp (NFS), 6000/tcp (X11) and so on and so forth.
-You can get a complete listing of the ports being listened to by using netstat -a (or lsof -i, if you have it installed).
+You can get a complete listing of the ports being listened to by using `netstat -a` (or `lsof -i`, if you have it installed).
-Blocking UDP instead of TCP only requires replacing proto tcp with proto udp.
+Blocking UDP instead of TCP only requires replacing `proto tcp` with `proto udp`.
 The rule for syslog would be:

     block in log quick on tun0 proto udp from any to 20.20.20.0/24 port = 514

-IPF also has a shorthand way to write rules that apply to both proto tcp and proto udp at the same time, such as portmap or NFS.
+IPF also has a shorthand way to write rules that apply to both `proto tcp` and `proto udp` at the same time, such as portmap or NFS.
 The rule for portmap would be:

     block in log quick on tun0 proto tcp/udp from any to 20.20.20.0/24 port = 111

 # Advanced Firewalling Introduction

 This section is designed as an immediate followup to the basic section.
 Contained below are both concepts for advanced firewall design, and advanced features contained only within ipfilter.

 Once you are comfortable with this section, you should be able to build a very strong firewall.

-# Rampant Paranoia; or The Default-Deny Stance
+## Rampant Paranoia; or The Default-Deny Stance

 There's a big problem with blocking services by the port: sometimes they move.
 RPC based programs are terrible about this, lockd, statd, even nfsd listens places other than 2049.
 It's awfully hard to predict, and even worse to automate adjusting all the time.

 What if you miss a service?
 Instead of dealing with all that hassle, lets start over with a clean slate.
 The current ruleset looks like this:

 Yes, we really are starting over.
 The first rule we're going to use is this:

     block in all

 No network traffic gets through.
 None.
 Not a peep.
 You're rather secure with this setup.
 Not terribly useful, but quite secure.
 The great thing is that it doesn't take much more to make your box rather secure, yet useful too.
 Lets say the machine this is running on is a web server, nothing more, nothing less.
 It doesn't even do DNS lookups.
 It just wants to take connections on 80/tcp and that's it.
 We can do that.
 We can do that with a second rule, and you already know how:

     block in on tun0 all
     pass in quick on tun0 proto tcp from any to 20.20.20.1/32 port = 80

 This machine will pass in port 80 traffic for 20.20.20.1, and deny everything else.
 For basic firewalling, this is all one needs.

-# Implicit Allow; The "keep state" Rule
+# Implicit Allow; The `keep state` Rule

-The job of your firewall is to prevent unwanted traffic getting to point B from point A. We have general rules which say "as long as this packet is to port 23, it's okay."
+The job of your firewall is to prevent unwanted traffic getting to point B from point A.
+We have general rules which say "as long as this packet is to port 23, it's okay."
 We have general rules which say "as long as this packet has its FIN flag set, it's okay."

 Our firewalls don't know the beginning, middle, or end of any TCP/UDP/ICMP session.
 They merely have vague rules that are applied to all packets.
 We're left to hope that the packet with its FIN flag set isn't really a FIN scan, mapping our services.
 We hope that the packet to port 23 isn't an attempted hijack of our telnet session.

 What if there was a way to identify and authorize individual TCP/UDP/ICMP sessions and distinguish them from port scanners and DoS attacks?
 There is a way, it's called keeping state.

 We want convenience and security in one.
 Lots of people do, that's why Ciscos have an "established" clause that lets established tcp sessions go through.
 Ipfw has established.
 Ipfwadm has setup/established.

 They all have this feature, but the name is very misleading.
 When we first saw it, we thought it meant our packet filter was keeping track of what was going on, that it knew if a connection was really established or not.
 The fact is, they're all taking the packet's word for it from a part of the packet anybody can lie about.

 They read the TCP packet's flags section and there's the reason UDP/ICMP don't work with it, they have no such thing.
 Anybody who can create a packet with bogus flags can get by a firewall with this setup.

 Where does IPF come in to play here, you ask?
 Well, unlike the other firewalls, IPF really can keep track of whether or not a connection is established.
 And it'll do it with TCP, UDP and ICMP, not just TCP.

 Ipf calls it keeping state.
-The keyword for the ruleset is keep state.
+The keyword for the ruleset is `keep state`.
 Up until now, we've told you that packets come in, then the ruleset gets checked; packets go out, then the ruleset gets checked.

 Actually, what happens is packets come in, the state table gets checked, then *maybe* the inbound ruleset gets checked; packets go out, the state table gets checked, then *maybe* the outbound ruleset gets checked.
-The state table is a list of TCP/UDP/ICMP sessions that are unquestionadely passed through the firewall, circumventing the entire ruleset.
+The state table is a list of TCP/UDP/ICMP sessions that are unquestionably passed through the firewall, circumventing the entire ruleset.

 Sound like a serious security hole?
 Hang on, it's the best thing that ever happened to your firewall.

 All TCP/IP sessions have a start, a middle, and an end (even though they're sometimes all in the same packet).
 You can't have an end without a middle and you can't have a middle without a start.
 This means that all you really need to filter on is the beginning of a TCP/UDP/ICMP session.
 If the beginning of the session is allowed by your firewall rules, you really want the middle and end to be allowed too (lest your IP stack should overflow and your machines become useless).

 Keeping state allows you to ignore the middle and end and simply focus on blocking/passing new sessions.
 If the new session is passed, all its subsequent packets will be allowed through.
 If it's blocked, none of its subsequent packets will be allowed through.
 Here's an example for running an ssh server (and nothing but an ssh server):

     block out quick on tun0 all
     pass in quick on tun0 proto tcp from any to 20.20.20.1/32 port = 22 keep state

-The first thing you might notice is that there's no "pass out" provision.
-In fact, there's only an all-inclusive "block out" rule.
+The first thing you might notice is that there's no `pass out` provision.
+In fact, there's only an all-inclusive `block out` rule.
 Despite this, the ruleset is complete.
 This is because by keeping state, the entire ruleset is circumvented.
 Once the first SYN packet hits the ssh server, state is created and the remainder of the ssh session is allowed to take place without interference from the firewall.
 Here's another example:

     block in quick on tun0 all
     pass out quick on tun0 proto tcp from 20.20.20.1/42 to any keep state

 In this case, the server is running no services.
 Infact, it's not a server, it's a client.
 And this client doesn't want unauthorized packets entering its IP stack at all.
-However, the client wants full access to the internet and the reply packets that such privledge entails.
+However, the client wants full access to the internet and the reply packets that such privilege entails.
 This simple ruleset creates state entries for every new outgoing TCP session.
-Again, since a state entry is created, these new TCP sessions are free to talk back and forth as they please without the hinderance or inspection of the firewall ruleset.
+Again, since a state entry is created, these new TCP sessions are free to talk back and forth as they please without the hindrance or inspection of the firewall ruleset.
 We mentioned that this also works for UDP and ICMP:

     block in quick on tun0 all
     pass out quick on tun0 proto tcp from 20.20.20.1/42 to any keep state pass out quick on tun0 proto udp from 20.20.20.1/42 to any keep state pass out quick on tun0 proto icmp from 20.20.20.1/42 to any keep state

 Yes Virginia, we can ping.
 Now we're keeping state on TCP, UDP, ICMP.
 Now we can make outgoing connections as though there's no firewall at all, yet would-be attackers can't get back in.
 This is very handy because there's no need to track down what ports we're listening to, only the ports we want people to be able to get to.
 State is pretty handy, but it's also a bit tricky.
 You can shoot yourself in the foot in strange and mysterious ways.
 Consider the following ruleset:

     pass in quick on tun0 proto tcp from any to 20.20.20.1/32 port = 23